 What are the Maximum Meal Allowances?

 Employees are to claim actual expenses for meals, but reimbursement, including tips, may not exceed the maximums.
 Meals exceeding these maximums require the filing of a Special Expense form (Word or PDF) in advance of the event.
 See the "Special Expenses" section.

-The following meal allowance rates are effective for the beginning January 1, 2013:
+The following meal allowance rates were effective January 1, 2014 and will remain in effect until superceded:

 When Am I Eligible for Meal Reimbursement?

 Meal reimbursement is allowed when the employee is in travel status 35 or more miles from his/her workstation.

 - The breakfast meal is reimbursed only when the trip begins before 6:00 a.m.